-As a user of the Low Code Solution (LCS) Betty Blocks platform, you will be aware of and abide by the following responsibilities depending on your role:
+As a user of the Low Code Solution (LCS) Betty Blocks platform or Kuali Build platform, you will be aware of and abide by the following responsibilities depending on your role:

 - Complete all UW data governance and “creating a good user experience” training available.